AdenosHermes/FusionRNN/README.md

 < he s a of of of . . <EOS>
 ```
 # To Do
 -This is a very tentative version, and the code is far from being polished.
-So I guess I need to polish the code
+So I guess I need to polish the code <br>
--I realized that I forgot to pass on the cell states of the LSTMs, I will fix this slightly later
+-I realized that I forgot to pass on the cell states of the LSTMs, I will fix this slightly later <br>